1974 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1974.
-It is the same list as the 1970 season, except for Aletta, which replaced Adele.
-This is the last time this list was used to name storms, as modern naming began in 1978.
-Despite this, the names Aletta, Blanca, Dolores, Norma, Orlene, Patricia and Selma were put on modern naming lists.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1974.
+It was the same list used during the 1970 season, except for Aletta and Kirsten, which replaced Adele and Kristen, respectively.
+No names were retired following the season; however, an overhaul of the naming system in 1978 to include male names resulted in this list being discarded.

-In this season, the Central Pacific named storms from the western Pacific's typhoon list.
-One name, Olive, was used.
+One named storm, listed below, formed in the North Pacific between 140°W and the International Date Line in 1974.
+At the time, storm names within this region were assigned by the Joint Typhoon Warning Center on Guam.
+Any named storm in the table above that crossed into the area during the season is noted (*).

 Season effects

-This is a table of all of the storms in the 1974 Pacific hurricane season.
-It includes their durations, peak intensities, names, landfall(s), damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical or a wave or a low.
-All of the damage figures are in 1974 USD.
+This is a table of all of the storms that formed in the 1974 Pacific hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1974 USD.